 If you work part-time your maternity pay will be calculated pro-rata.

-If you have varying weekly hours of attendance, you are entitled to your average weekly pay.
-This is calculated over the previous 13 weeks worked before taking your maternity leave.
-This excludes unsocial hours premium payments, overtime, on-call and standby allowances.
+If your weekly working hours vary, you are entitled to your average weekly pay.
+This is calculated using the 13 weeks you worked before your maternity leave.

 Sick leave during maternity leave

-If you become sick during the last 4 weeks of maternity leave you may ask your manager to take sick leave instead.
+If you get sick during the last 4 weeks of your maternity leave, you can ask your manager to switch to sick leave instead.
 This also applies if you are already on, or applied for, additional maternity leave.

 Early births